cart/bevy/crates/bevy_asset/notes.md

     * LATEST TODO
         * Re-process if dependencies change
         * Cleanup unused assets
+            * hashmap of all source asset names, remove all imported that dont have a match
 * Try to remove crossbeam channels for recycling ids
 * Proprely impl Reflect and FromReflect for Handle.
 Make sure it can be used in Bevy Scenes
 * Final pass over todo! and TODO / PERF